herrbischoff/screaming-liquid-tiger/README.md

 # Screaming Liquid Tiger

 Simple script to automatically generate valid RSS and Atom feeds from a list of media files in the same folder.
+Written in PHP to enable use even on the cheapest shared host.

 I wrote this because I wanted an easy way to use [Overcast](https://overcast.fm/) to listen to my audiobooks.
 Podcast players are ideal applications for this, contrary to generic media players.
 It is also trivial to be adapted to other uses and file types.